 These types of activities are often recommended for people with osteoporosis:

-Because of the varying degrees of osteoporosis and the risk of fracture, you might be discouraged from doing certain exercises.
-Ask your doctor or physical therapist whether you're at risk of osteoporosis-related problems, and find out what exercises are appropriate for you.
+People with more advanced osteoporosis may have a high risk of a broken bone.
+They might be discouraged from doing certain exercises.
+Ask your primary care provider or physical therapist whether you're at risk of osteoporosis-related problems.
+Find out what exercises are safe for you.

-Strength training includes the use of free weights, resistance bands or your own body weight to strengthen all major muscle groups, especially spinal muscles important for posture.
-Resistance training can also help maintain bone density.
+Strength training includes the use of free weights, resistance bands or your own body weight to strengthen muscles, tendons and bones.
+Strength training is especially helpful to build back muscles that are important for posture.
+It also can help support bone density.

-Resistance training should be tailored to your ability and tolerance, especially if you have pain.
-A physical therapist or personal trainer with experience working with people with osteoporosis can help you develop strength-training routines.
-Proper form and technique are crucial to prevent injury and get the most from your workout.
+You should tailor your strength training to your ability and level of comfort, especially if you have pain.
+It is worthwhile to talk to a physical therapist or personal trainer who has experience working with people with osteoporosis.
+They can help you develop a strength-training routine.
+They also can help you learn to use proper form and technique to prevent injury and get the most from each workout.

 Weight-bearing aerobic activities